DForde00/AM6020/README.md

 # AM6020 Assignments (Continuous Assessment).
 The .ipynb files in this repo were completed as part of University College Cork's AM6020: "Open Source Infrastructure for Modelling and Big Data" module.
-This was one of my first in depth experiences with python and this the code produced was that of a beginner.
+This was one of my first in depth experiences with python and thus the code produced was that of a beginner.